Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.59 Added structuring to the search for entries inside a page (avoids repitition on multiple hits in a page)
 * 1.0.58 Added logic to prune empty child lists.
 * 1.0.57 Pages with 'SubTOC' now get individual elastic search records for each 'section'.
 * 1.0.56 Cosmetic fixes  + pages with local TOC get local breadcrumbs